 Singing Therapy for Patients That Can’t Talk After Stroke

+Singing therapy is a promising treatment for individuals that can’t talk after stroke.
 It’s well-studied and well-understood that stroke patients with severely limited speech are better at singing their words than saying them.

 To see how this works, watch this video:

 Singing is not easy for individuals that can’t talk after stroke.
 However, it’s possible; and that alone is enough to provide hope for recovery.

 An experienced speech therapist can help survivors sing short phrases and eventually work up to saying those phrases.
 Over time, this is how individuals can eventually regain some speech even if they can’t talk immediately after stroke.

 Continuing Recovery at Home with Speech Therapy Apps

 Working with a Speech-Language Pathologist is essential for stroke patients recovering severe speech impairments.
 Singing therapy is a complex endeavor, and one-on-one rehabilitation with a skilled therapist is vital for the best results.